kunhwiko/concepts/cloud/kubernetes/E-network-part-1.md

 ##### Endpoint
 ```
-a) Endpoint object shows a DNS mapping of hosts to IP addresses.
-b) Endpoint objects are used by services to keep track of all IP addresses of Pods corresponding to the service.
+Endpoint objects are used by services to keep track of all pod endpoints that the service routes to.
+These objects are
+represented as a DNS mapping of hosts to IP addresses/ports.
 ```

 ##### Headless Services
 ```
 Problem Statement
-  a) Connections to services are load balanced and forwarded randomly to a backing pod.
+  * Connections to services are load balanced and forwarded randomly to a backing pod.
-  b) It is difficult to get A records of all backing pods through services.
+  * It is difficult to get A records of all backing pods through services.

 Headless Services
-  a) DNS entry of headless service returns all A records of pods backed by headless service.
+  * DNS entry of headless service returns all A records of pods backed by headless service.
-  b) All backing pods are able to connect with each other.
+  * All backing pods are able to connect with each other.
-  c) Headless service does not have a clusterIP.
+  * Headless service does not have a clusterIP.
 ```

 ### Types of Services
 ---
 ##### ClusterIP
 ```
-Exposes service on an internal IP in the cluster reachable only from within the cluster.
+Service that exposes an internal IP that is recognizable only from within the cluster.
 ```

 ##### NodePort
 ```
 a) Kubernetes nodes have publicly accessible IPs.
-Utilizing NATS, nodeports can be exposed on the same port number on all nodes.
+Utilizing NATs, nodeports can be exposed on the same port number on
+   all nodes.
 This makes the service externally accessible via <node-ip>:<node-port>.
 b) Requests to nodeports via <node-ip>:<node-port> will be routed to clusterIPs on <clusterIP>:<port> by the kube-proxy.
    Nodeports are therefore a superset of clusterIPs.
 ```

 ##### Load Balancer
 ```
 a) Load balancers are assigned a fixed external IP that is accessible from outside the cluster.
+Note that Multiple ports
+   and protocols can be defined on a single load balancer.
 b) Load balancers are a superset of nodeports, meaning both nodeports and clusterIPs will be created.
+Requests are
-   Requests are typically forwarded from load balancers to nodeports.
+   typically forwarded from load balancers to nodeports.
-c) Load balancers are mostly used with managed cloud services and might require spinning up resources (e.g. NLBs) for a cost.
+c) Load balancers are mostly used with managed cloud services and might require spinning up resources (e.g. NLBs) for a
-   Cloud providers also decide how requests will be be load balanced.
+   cost.
+Cloud providers can also decide how requests will be load balanced.
-d) Multiple ports and protocols can be defined on a single load balancer.
 ```

 ##### Load Balancer vs NodePort
 ```
 Limitations of NodePorts
-  a) Users must know the IP of the node they are looking for, which can be difficult when many nodes exist or crash.
+  * Users must know the IP of the node they are looking for, which can be difficult when many nodes exist or crash.
-  b) Nodeports expose at most a single service per port.
+  * Nodeports expose at most a single service per port.

 Advantages over NodePorts
-  a) Users only need to know the IP address of the load balancer.
+  * Users only need to know the IP address of the load balancer.
+Requests to <loadbalancer-ip>:<port> are sent to the
-     Requests to <loadbalancer-ip>:<port> are sent to appropriate <node-ip>:<node-port>.
+    appropriate <node-ip>:<node-port>.
-  b) While load balancers typically create and forward requests to nodeports, this can optionally be disabled.
+  * While load balancers typically create and forward requests to nodeports, this can optionally be disabled.
+This is
-     This is only possible if the given cloud provider has implemented load balancers this way.
+    only possible if the given cloud provider has implemented load balancers this way.
 ```

 ##### Ingress
 ```
-Technically not a service, ingress comes in two components, a load balancer and ingress controller.
+An ingress is technically not a service, and comes in two components, a load balancer and an ingress controller.
+Ingress
-Ingress controller enables controlled routing based on a set of predefined rules.
-Ingress load balancer performs actual routing.
+controllers enable controlled routing based on a set of predefined rules.
+Ingress load balancers performs routing.
 ```

 ##### Ingress vs Load Balancer
 ```
 Limitations of Load Balancers
-  a) Like nodeports, a single service is exposed per load balancer.
+  * A single service is exposed per load balancer.
 With multiple services, this can lead to a large overhead.

 Advantages over Load Balancers
-  a) Enable routing to multiple services with a single load balancer.
+  * Enable rule based routing to various services with a single load balancer and operates at the HTTP layer.
-  b) Supports request limits, URL rewrites, TCP/UDP load balancing, SSL termination, authentication etc.
+  * Supports request limits, URL rewrites, TCP/UDP load balancing, SSL termination, authentication etc.
-  c) Ingress operates at HTTP layer.
 ```

 ##### External Name